 We are excited to share that, this year, ARDMS and APCA introduced an added Registrant benefit - a digital badging program for our credentials, certificates and physics examinations.
-We partnered with Credly (the badges are managed by Credly's Acclaim platform) to offer a new way for you to promote your achievements to employers and colleagues on social media and other digital platforms.
+We partnered with Credly (the badges are managed by Credly's Acclaim platform) to offer a new way for you to promote your achievements to employees and promote your achievements to employers and colleagues on social media and other digital platforms.